EV9 The Amber Route: In Poland

 As of January 2014, the EV9 in Poland is partly complete but the paths are not connected, so much riding will be on roads.
 It is scheduled to be complete by 2017/2018.

-In Poland, the EV9 (In Poland, also labeled as R9) starts at the city of Gdańsk and passes along the Vistula river southwards through the cities of Tczew, Grudziadz, Bydgoszcz and Inowrocław.
+In Poland, the EV9 (In Poland, also labeled as R9) starts at the city of Gdańsk and passes along the Vistula river southwards through the cities of Tczew, Grudziądz, Bydgoszcz and Inowrocław.
+In 2020 by Kuyavian-Pomeranian Voivodeship Sejmik path was changed: removed Inowrocław and add Łabiszyn and Żnin.

 From there it goes to the historical city of Poznań passing by the old capital city of Poland: Gniezno.
 From Poznań, EV9 heads southwards to the city of Wrocław - an important historic town on the Odra river and UNESCO site.
 From there it continues to Głuchołazy on the Polish/Czech border in the Sudetes mountain range.

 The Polish section will be one of the flattest segments of the entire EV9.
 It passes through a great number of natural and historical sites such as the Vistula Landscape Park and the Wielkopolska National Park.